 Master of Arts in Clinical Psychology

-The Master of Arts in Clinical Psychology is designed to produce Master's-level practitioners who are qualified to sit for licensure as Licensed Psychological Associates (LPA) by the Texas State Board of Examiners of Psychologists.
-Recent changes to Texas state licensure rules and regulations require 60 hours of coursework in order to be eligible to obtain an LPA.
-As such, students are expected to take a full course load of classes each fall, spring, and summer for two years in order to meet the requirements for licensure.
-Given the intensive clinical training offered, the program is designed to produce effective practitioners.
+The Master of Arts degree in Clinical Psychology is designed to produce Master's-level practitioners who are qualified to apply for licensure as a Licensed Psychological Associate (LPA) by the Texas State Board of Examiners of Psychologists.
+Recent changes to Texas state licensure rules and regulations require 60 hours of coursework in order to be eligible to obtain an LPA and practice independently.
+The program provides supervised practicum experiences and equips students with applied skills in psychological assessment, diagnosis and clinical intervention.
 A Master's degree in Clinical Psychology from SHSU also prepares students for further graduate study and/or community college teaching.
-The program provides a minimum of 300 hours of supervised practicum experience and equips students with applied skills in psychometrics and professional intervention.
-Students partake in a capstone course typically during their last semester of the program.
+Students must successfully complete two capstone evaluations in assessment and psychotherapy typically during their last semester of the program.

 Students seeking admission to the Master of Arts in Clinical Psychology must submit the following documents to the Office of Graduate Admissions: